Hand knit “dragon scales”

 The test for the repeat was knit in a 4-ply acrylic.

-As with the machine knit version, the pockets become more pronounced as the fabric relaxes, without any blocking.
+As with the machine knit version, the pockets become more pronounced as the fabric relaxes, without blocking.

 Garter-stitch was used in the first sample for texture and speed.